Overview

 - Simple event processing is when an event immediately triggers an action in the event consumer.

-- Complex event processing requires an event consumer to process a series of events in order to detect patterns.
+Complex event processing requires an event consumer to process a series of events in order to detect patterns.
+Event stream processing can be used to detect meaningful patterns in event streams.

 Benefits of event-driven architecture

-An event-driven architecture can help organizations achieve a flexible system that can adapt to changes and make decisions in real time.
-Real-time situational awareness means that business decisions, whether manual or automated, can be made using all of the available data that reflects the current state of your systems.
+An EDA can help organizations achieve a flexible system that can improve workflows by adapting to changes and making decisions in real time.
+Real time situational awareness means that business decisions, whether manual or automated, can be made using all of the available data that reflects the current state of your systems.

 Events are captured as they occur from event sources such as Internet of Things (IoT) devices, applications, and networks, allowing event producers and event consumers to share status and response information in real time.